Exorcism at 60,000 Feet: Release

 Exorcism at 60,000 Feet premiered on August 9, 2019 at Hollywood Horrorfest, followed by a Blu-ray, DVD, and VOD release on May 5 of the same year through Shout!
-Factory Films.
+Studios' Scream Factory label.

 Reception

 Much of the criticism for Exorcism at 60,000 Feet centered upon the film's humor, which Dread Central described as "tired gags and stereotypes".
 Elements of praise focused on the Richard Band soundtrack and Kim Newman stated that it was "almost superfluously excellent".
 HorrorNews.net gave a favorable review for the film, stating that it was "that film that cheerfully plays with its audience.
 A bucket of blood here, some pea green puke, nuns who engage in lesbian sex, as well as ample amounts of other outrageous humor, and a game cast of artists who are in all-too-familiar surroundings and loving it."